Alerovere/HoloceneVerticalMovements/First revision/README.md

 # SE Asia Sealevel

-This repository contains two zipped folders.
+This repository contains two folders.

 The folder "Subsidence" contains the data and matlab script used to make Figure 6 of *Bender et al. (Climate of the Past Discussions)*.
 The script extracts values from two sheets inside a xlsx file, that can be changed to plot data at other areas.
 One sheet contains "reference" sea level index points, i.e. not affected by subsidence or uplift.
 The second contains "displaced" sea level index points, i.e. potentially affected by post-depositional effects.
 The scripts uses paleo RSL elevations and associated uncertainties to calculate the amount of uplift-subsidence of one dataset with respect to the other.
 The calculation is done by re-iterating the difference between a random point in one dataset with respect to a random point in the other dataset.
 The value for each random point is taken as a value within its standard deviation.